almet/notmyidea/python/writing-pelican.rst

 Pelican (for calepin) is just a simple tool to generate your blog as static files, letting you using your editor of choice (vim!).
-It's easy to extend, and has a template support.
+It's easy to extend, and has a template support (via jinja2).
+This blog is currently powered by pelican, if you want to have an overview.

 I've made it to fit *my* needs.
 I hope it will fit yours, but maybe it wont, and it have not be designed to feet everyone's needs.